My-Finance-Report/yearly_report/README.md

 # Blocking

-delete button in the table doesnt work
+- delete button in the table doesnt work
+  - some files dont have the right data for this
+- reprocess doesnt seem to show the banner
+- simple admin page

 # User feedback